 Beyond the park I turn right to go down over the old bus station feeling the transition of two neighbourhoods who would not meet halfway.
 I like to stare a while at Montserrat summit.

 There’s another gate that takes you into Baixada del Castell, all big houses and gardens.
-I reach the traffic jam and cross towards Caritat street, such a Rich and massive building which I’ve never been inside.
+I reach the traffic jam and cross towards Caritat street, such a rich and massive building whose oppressive figure may be explain why I’ve never been inside.
 Next I’m stepping onto the Swimming pool, my permanent bliss because I go past the most magnificent memory from our industrial architecture: La Fabrica Nova (dated from 1895), reaching the hidden stairs that lift us to Flors Sirera centre, so that I completely forget that I’m in the city.

 I don’t even hear the hustle of traffic now, there’s just this narrow path with the cane margins on your side.
 I end under Santa Clara’s cloister, on El Sol street, where the visitor receive smiles form dog-owners.
 You could walk all the way to Sant Pau, it’s 30 minutes away.
 My mother would walk it every week in her teens.